Kassymkhan919/Synitheia/README.md

 * Clear description of starting screen
 * Description of what feature is vertical
 * To what extent is the verticality implemented?

+#### Differences
+* Replace Problem Analysis and Project Management sections with Horizontal Prototype and Vertical Prototype
+* Introduction is entirely reworked

+#### Similarities
+* Introduction section exists
+* Name of software is listed

 <br>